 The shiny, metallic Golden Tortoise Beetle is one of many Tortoise Beetles that feed on popular garden vines.
 Morning glory, sweet potato vines, bindweed and other plants in the Convulvulaceae family.
-The adults and larvae chew on leaves and flowers, giving the plants a less-than-perfect appearance.
-The amount of damage is mild, though, and it rarely causes the plant to die.
+The adults and their larvae chew on leaves and flowers, giving the plants a less-than-perfect appearance.
+The amount of damage is mild though, and it rarely causes the plant to die.
 Many gardeners keep the beetles around just to look at them.

 Eggs are laid in the spring.
 Larvae hatch and immediately begin eating the foliage of the plant they are on.
 They are round like adults, but are usually a pale greenish color and have a fringe bordering their entire body.
 They will molt a few times before taking on their adult form.
 Larvae tend to drag their old 'skins' at their rear until they finally pupate on a leaf.
 The adults feed in the autumn and overwinter.

 Size (Adult; Length): 5mm to 8mm (0.20in to 0.31in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.

 Antennae: Beetles have a pair of antennae on the head used as sensors.